Jono Brauer

-Jono Brauer (born 26 September 1981 in Sydney, New South Wales) is an Australian alpine skier who specialises in slalom and giant slalom.
+Jono Brauer (born 26 September 1981 in Sydney) is an Australian alpine skier who specialises in slalom and giant slalom.

 Brauer grew up in the Southern Highlands of New South Wales, and as an 8-year-old had already shown an interest in skiing, winning several competitions.
 When his mother bought a business in the ski resort town of Thredbo, Brauer followed and based his career there.